ruiliang-gao/TIPSlite-Remote-Controller-android/README.md

     * Issue 2: Scene file crashes upon simulation starts /the scene is not rendered properly, e.g “fatty tissue in the scene is not rendered”.

-        * Solution 1: Upon clicking runSOFA, if the OpenGL version displayed in the log is not "QtViewer: OpenGL 4.5.0 NVIDIA" or higher, you need to set your Nvidia graphic card for SOFA.
+        * Solution 1: Upon clicking runSOFA, if the OpenGL version displayed in the log is not "QtViewer: OpenGL 4.5.0 NVIDIA" or higher,you need to set your Nvidia graphic card for SOFA.
 In the Nvidia Control panel program settings, make sure sofa is using the high-perfomance Nvidia graphic card.

         * Solution 2: You also need to update the driver of your graphics card to the latest version.
         Open Device Manager -> Click Display adapaters -> Right Click on your graphics card and Update Driver Software

 * Install Python 2.7
     * [Python download](http://www.python.org/downloads/release/python-2718/)